TheR1D/shell_gpt/README.md

 # Shell GPT
-A command-line productivity tool powered by OpenAI's ChatGPT (GPT-3.5).
+A command-line productivity tool powered by OpenAI's GPT-3.5 model.
 As developers, we can leverage ChatGPT capabilities to generate shell commands, code snippets, comments, and documentation, among other things.
 Forget about cheat sheets and notes, with this tool you can get accurate answers right in your terminal, and you'll probably find yourself reducing your daily Google searches, saving you valuable time and effort.

 <div align="center">
     <img src="https://i.ibb.co/nzPqnVd/sgpt-v0-8.gif" width="800"/>